denverfp/denverfp/README.md

 3. Setup Postgresql according to the instructions below.
 3. `stack test` will build all the dependencies and run the test suite.

+# Development

+1. Run `stack build yesod-bin` to install the dev tools
+2. Run `stack exec -- yesod devel` to run the development server
+3. Open `https://localhost:3000` to see the website.

 # Database Setup

 The application uses PostgreSQL.